- HubPages Tutorials and Community

 The Old HubPages Profile: A Historical Look At Hubpages Profiles

 Everyone has a different concept of style and you must do what feels right regarding your Hubpages profile.
 However, I would suggest making the most of this opportunity to promote your Hubs because this is the one place where you can do so with coming across as overly promotional.
-For instance, if you have a cafepress or zazzle store, share it with us in your profile page.
-Lately I have been looking at my Google Analytics and I have learned that changing the frequently changing the hyperlinks on my profile leading to my hubs has resulted in more traffic to those pages.
-On certain holidays such as Valentine's Day I will link the Hubs I have written on this topic, which makes it easier for readers to find.
+For instance, if you have a CafePress or Zazzle store, share it with us on your profile page.
+Lately, I have been looking at my Google Analytics and I have learned that changing the frequently changing the hyperlinks on my profile leading to my hubs has resulted in more traffic to those pages.
+On certain holidays such as Valentine's Day, I will link the Hubs I have written on this topic, which makes it easier for readers to find.
 Here are a few things that I do to optimize traffic to my hubs and personal websites on my Hubpages profile description.

 Link To Your Websites And Hubs